AshleyF/ozobot/readme.md

 ## FlashForth

-FlashForth is a simple programming "IDE" [available here](http://ashleyf.github.io/ozobot).
+FlashForth is my first cut at a simple programming "IDE" [available here](http://ashleyf.github.io/ozobot).
 Have fun!

 Many "Words" in FlashForth correspond directly with Ozobot instructions (see Bytecodes section below).
 Some words though are macros.
 These are mainly to construct control structure without having to think about addresses and such.